naxos-simulator/NaxosSimulator/README.md

 1. Prior to run make sure you have Java Runtime Environment installed.
 If you don't have it go to [Java Download](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 2. Download the latest [build] (Distribution)
 3. Extract files from the archive and execute run.bat or run.sh, depending on your operating system
-4. Press 't' key to start a simulation
+4. Press 'l' key to start a simulation
 5. Have fun!

 ### Key bindings